semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ### Segment

 Indices (plural form of index) can be really big.
 So, Apache Lucene divides them into **Segments**.
-A **Segment** is only write once, and read many times.
+A **Segment** is only written once, and read many times.
 This means **segments can't be updated**.
-Informations about deleted documents are written into separate files, since segments can't be updated.
+Information about deleted documents are written into separate files, since segments can't be updated.

 #### Segments Merge

-In order to improve performances, Apache Lucene may decides to proceed a **segment merge**.
+In order to improve performances, Apache Lucene may decide to proceed a **segment merge**.
-Small segments are merged into bigger ones. **This can demands a lot of I/O**.
+Small segments are merged into bigger ones. **This can demand a lot of I/O**.
-At that time, data are re-written into a new, bigger segment, and they might be updated ( *i.e* deleted documents).
+At that time, data are re-written into a new, bigger segment, and might be updated ( *i.e* deleted documents).
 It is faster to search in one big segment, rather than in several small ones.

 ### Input Data Analysis